Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-The idea of \emph{PBRS} was extended to~\cite{wiewiora2003principled}, which formulated the potential as a function over both the state and the action space.
+The idea of \emph{PBRS} was extended to~\cite{wiewiora2003principled}, which formulated the potential as a function over both the state and the action spaces.
 This approach is called {\emph{Potential Based state-action Advice (PBA)}}.
-The potential function $\Phi(s, a)$ therefore evaluates how beneficial an action $a$ is to take from state $s$:

-One limitation of \textit{PBA} is that it requires on-policy learning, which can be sample-inefficient, as in Equation~(\ref{eq:potential2}), $a'$ is the action to take upon state $s$ is transitioning to $s'$ by following the learning policy.
-Similar to Equation~(\ref{eq:q1}), the optimal Q functions in both MDPs are connected by the difference of potentials: $ Q_{\cM'}^*(s, a) = Q_\cM^*(s, a) - \Phi(s,a).$ Once the optimal policy in $\cM'$ is learned, the optimal policy in $\cM$ can be recovered:
+The potential function $\Phi(s, a)$ therefore evaluates how beneficial an action $a$ is to take from state $s$: \textit{PBA} requires on-policy learning and can be \textit{sample-costly}, as in Equation~(\ref{eq:potential2}), $a'$ is the action to take upon state $s$ is transitioning to $s'$ by following the learning policy.

-Traditional RS approaches assumed a static potential function, until \cite{devlin2012dynamic} proposed a {\emph{Dynamic Potential Based (DPB)}} approach which makes the potential a function of both states and time: $ F(s, t, s', t') = \gamma\Phi(s', t') - \Phi(s,t). $ They proved that this dynamic approach can still maintain policy invariance: $ Q^*_{\cM'}(s,a) = Q^*_\cM(s, a) - \Phi(s, t), $ where $t$ is the current tilmestep. \cite{harutyunyan2015expressing} later introduced a way to incorporate any prior knowledge into a dynamic potential function structure, which is called \textbf{\emph{Dynamic Value-Function Advice (DPBA)}}.
-The underline rationale of DPBA is that, given any extra reward function $R^+$ from prior knowledge, in order to add this extra reward to the original reward function, the potential function should satisfy:
+Traditional RS approaches assumed a \textit{static} potential function, until \cite{devlin2012dynamic} proposed a {\emph{Dynamic Potential Based (DPB)}} approach which makes the potential a function of both states and time: $ F(s, t, s', t') = \gamma\Phi(s', t') - \Phi(s,t). $ They proved that this dynamic approach can still maintain policy invariance: $ Q^*_{\cM'}(s,a) = Q^*_\cM(s, a) - \Phi(s, t), $ where $t$ is the current tilmestep. \cite{harutyunyan2015expressing} later introduced a way to incorporate any prior knowledge into a dynamic potential function structure, which is called \textbf{\emph{Dynamic Value Function Advice (DPBA)}}.
+The rationale behind DPBA is that, given any extra reward function $R^+$ from prior knowledge, in order to add this extra reward to the original reward function, the potential function should satisfy: $\gamma \Phi(s', a') - \Phi(s, a) = F(s, a) = R^+(s,a).$